BenWeisz/Fizika/NOTES.md

 -   Want mesh factory for simple shapes
 -   Want simple environment lighting
 -   Want built in suite of basic shaders
+-   Want window class to encapsulate glad / glfw
+    -   Need to have control to add key events
+    -   Want this to control imgui set up

 ### Implementation
 -   Model: class holding array of: